Photon1c/CheddarButlerChef/frontend/readme.md

 Navigate to the `backend` directory:

-   `cd frontend'
+   `cd frontend`

-   'npm install'
+   `npm install`

    Then start app using either one of these commands:

-   'npm start' - starts the app normally
+   `npm start` - starts the app normally

-   'npm run start-legacy' - starts the app in legacy mode
+   `npm run start-legacy` - starts the app in legacy mode

-   'npm run backend' - command to start the backend
+   `npm run backend` - command to start the backend

-   'npm run start-all' - command to start backend and frontend
+   `npm run start-all` - command to start backend and frontend